 Status Match and Status Challenge

-- Spirit will match your current elite status with another airline with the equivalent Free Spirit status for 90 days for free.
-You will have the opportunity to keep that Free Spirit Silver or Gold status based on reduced earning criteria.
+Spirit will match your current elite status in another airline with the equivalent Free Spirit status for 90 days for free.
+You can keep that Free Spirit Silver or Gold status based on reduced earning criteria.

 How To Submit a Request